Hepatoblastoma (Brief information)

 In Germany, the majority of the children and adolescents with neuroblastoma in receive therapy according to the treatment plans of therapy optimising trials.
 Therapy optimising trials are standardised and controlled clinical trials that aim at steadily developing and improving treatment concepts for sick patients based on the current scientific knowledge.

 Patients who cannot participate in any study, for example because none is available or open for them at that time or since they do not meet the required inclusion criteria, respectively, are often included in a so-called registry.
 Such a registry primarily serves to acquire disease- and treatment-associated data, which are supposed to help structuring the knowledge about the disease and its management, thereby continuously optimizing treatment.
+The liver tumour registry also collects molecular genetic data on the tumour, thus expecting to gain a better understanding of tumour biology.
 Furthermore, the registry centre supports the doctors at site with (non-commital) treatment recommendations based on the most recent data on best treatment options, in order to provide the patient with optimal therapy even without the framework of a clinical study.

 The following trials and registries for treatment of children and adolescents with hepatoblastoma are currently active in Germany (with international participation):

-• Trial PHITT: Since September 2018, children, adolescents and young adults (under 30 years of age) with a newly diagnosed hepatoblastoma or hepatocellular carcinoma can be recruited into the Paediatric Hepatic International Tumour Trial (PHITT).
-All large study groups are participating in this trial worldwide; numerous childrens‘ hospitals and treatment centres all over Germany and other European as well as non-European countries participate in this trial.
+• Trial PHITT: From September 2018 until the end of 2023, children, adolescents and young adults (under 30 years of age) with a newly diagnosed hepatoblastoma or hepatocellular carcinoma were recruited into the Paediatric Hepatic International Tumour Trial (PHITT).
+In numerous childrens‘ hospitals and treatment centres all over Germany and other European as well as non-European countries, patients were treated within this trial.
+Worldwide, all large study groups [Europe (SIOPEL), North America (COG) und Japan (JPLT)] are participating in this trial, with the GPOH forming part of SIOPEL.
 The German trial centre is located at the Ludwig-Maximilians-University Munich (Dr. von Hauner Children’s Hospital), with Prof. Dr. med.
 Irene Schmid as the national coordinating investigator.
+Note: Patient recruitment for this study ended by 31/12/2023; study results may be expected in about three years.

-• GPOH Lebertumorregister (liver tumour registry of the Germany Society for Paediatric Oncology and Haematology): Registry for children, adolescents and young adults (aged 0-20 years) who are diagnosed with a malignant or benign liver tumour in Germany.
-The registry was opened in 2011 after cessation of the therapy optimizing trial HB99 and has been serving particularly for data acquisition since, with the aim to improve the understanding of the disease, thereby optimising future treatment options.
+• GPOH Lebertumorregister (liver tumour registry of the Germany Society for Paediatric Oncology and Haematology): Registry for children, adolescents and young adults (aged 0–20 years) who are diagnosed with a malignant or benign liver tumour in Germany.
+The registry was opened in 2011 after cessation of the therapy optimising trial HB99 and has been serving particularly for data acquisition since, with the aim to improve the understanding of the disease, thereby optimising future treatment options.
 The study group has also been involved in the development of the PHITT study (see above).
 Prinicipal investigator is Prof. Dr. med.
 Irene Schmid (Dr. von Hauner Childrens‘ Hospital, Ludwig-Maximilians-University München, Munich, Germany).
-Patients who are not eligible to be treated as per PHITT study can be registered within the registry also in the future.
 The study centre will provide treatment recommendations.

 Prognosis